Your crew is ready to work their butts off.

 We’ll be honest with you: Saying to yourself, “they’ll remember me,” is a cope.
 That won’t actually yield consistent referrals.

 People are busy.
-You need to remind them, politely, strategically, and with juicy incentives.
+You need to remind them, politely, strategically, and with juicy incentives in your digital marketing for landscaping:

 Your homework for this week: Write a simple referral offer.
 E.g., “Know a neighbor or friend who needs landscaping?
 Send them our way!
 We’ll take $100 off your next service as a thank-you.”